-In all of my time in Southern California I have never set foot on a beach in Del Mar.
+In all of my time in Southern California I have never set foot on a beach in Del Mar south of dog beach.
 Too bad, because they are beautiful with plenty of pristine sand that is not often found on some of the towns south of Oceanside harbor.
 It makes me want to come back for a visit in the summer.

 Nearby is a favorite of the locals as well as our four legged friends, Dog Beach!
 Actually people come from near and far to give their furry friends a chance to run unimpeded on the beach with other dogs.

-You get to enjoy your day on the coast and they get to too!!!
-You have to love dogs as on occasion one might come by and give you a little gift by your towel.
+You get to enjoy your day on the coast and so do they!
+You have to love dogs as on occasion one might come by and give you a little gift near your towel.
 Or your newly applied sunscreen might get sand blasted by a digging canine.
 It’s all in fun and one of a few places in San Diego County where you can share the beach with man’s best friend.

 The city of Del Mar in 2010 had a reported population of just over 4,000.
 It seems weird considering that millions of people converge on the city during certain times.
 Located about 20 miles north of San Diego, Del Mar is Spanish for ”by the sea” and is one of only two locations in California where the Torrey Pine tree grows.